 When trying to conserve energy and lower our utility bills, we sometimes need solutions that don’t require a high upfront investment cost.
 These recommendations are perfect because their financial cost is zero or close to it.
 Instead, these solutions may require a change of behavior or habit.

-While these solutions are cheap to implement, they offer limited returns.
+While these solutions are more affordable to implement, they offer limited returns.
 You may see some benefits from these fixes, but they will save less energy than more costly solutions.

 Let’s examine these “free” solutions in more detail.